Badjelly's Bad Christmas: Scene I – And arrive at Grandad's House

-Laura, who is passing the baubles to Grandad then says that the fifth one is broken.
-Grandad initially refuses to believe her, until she pours the smashed remains of the outer shell of the bauble on to the floor.
+Laura, who is passing the baubles to Grandad, says that the fifth one is broken.
+Grandad initially refuses to believe her, until she pours the smashed remains of the outer shell of the bauble onto the floor.

 The fifth bauble represents evil, and should hold a figure of Badjelly.
 However the figure is missing, and Grandad says this means Badjelly is somewhere around them.
-Grandad then realises that Barbara Jelly appeared on the very same day he brought his baubles on the coach to Scarborough, and "Barbara Jelly" confirms that she is in fact, Badjelly the Witch.
-She hints that she has plans to turn The Land of the Bumbly Boo evil, before she promptly escaped to the Land of the Bumbly Boo, Grandad's "imaginary" world, taking the baubles with her.
+Grandad realises that Barbara Jelly appeared on the very same day he brought his baubles on the coach to Scarborough, and "Barbara Jelly" confirms that she is in fact, Badjelly the Witch.
+She hints that she plans to turn The Land of the Bumbly Boo evil, before she promptly escaped to the Land of the Bumbly Boo, Grandad's "imaginary" world, taking the baubles with her.

 Scene 2 – The Adventure Begins

 Grandad reveals that The Land of the Bumbly Boo is in fact, real, and it is based on the five baubles that he owns.
 If all the baubles are united on a Christmas tree, the owner of the baubles can make a wish.
 He thinks that Badjelly has stolen the baubles, which she will put on her Christmas tree and as she said, turn the Land of the Bumbly Boo evil.
 He says they have to follow her and get the baubles back.
 The only way to travel to the Land of the Bumbly Boo is by "B.E.D.S.I.R.", which stands for Best Ever Driving Scheme Invented Recently.
 He then reveals that the B.E.D.S.I.R. is in fact, what they thought was a broken chairman in his living room.
-Laura says that she thinks the whole thing is completely stupidity|stupid, and starts saying things such as "You don't know what it's like to do the things I've done, and to care".
-Grandad gets slightly worried about her, until Kate tells him that they're just quotes from various vampire-related TV shows and books, such as Twilight.
-Kate says that she thinks they should put a |stake through her heart, but her Mum has told her that it's just a phase.
 Laura then asks if the B.E.D.S.I.R. has a key, which it doesn't.
 It is what Grandad calls a "push start" B.E.D.S.I.R., essentially meaning they have to push it.
 They then push the B.E.D.S.I.R. ten and a half feet across the lounge, before Grandad says they're in the Land of the Bumbly Boo, which confuses Laura and Kate because they don't appear to have moved very far at all.